rackerlabs/docs-cloud-servers/dev-guide/api-operations/methods/put-attach-volume-to-server-servers-server-id-os-volume-attachments.rst

 ..
 THIS OUTPUT IS GENERATED FROM THE WADL.
 DO NOT EDIT.

-.. _put-attach-voume-to-server-servers-server-id-os-volume-attachments:
+.. _put-attach-volume-to-server-servers-server-id-os-volume-attachments:

-Attach voume to server
+Attach volume to server
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. code::